austerlitz/humanize_enum/README.md

 - [translate_enum](https://github.com/shlima/translate_enum)

 ## TODO
+- check input parameters for presence in enums
 - add some specs?
 - maybe some justification on why on earth make yet another gem on enum i18n